dlehn/Skype-Utility-Project/README.md

 - Section `[config]`
   - `notifOffsetX`: Horizontal offset of notification windows from the edge of the display in pixels.
   - `notifOffsetY`: Vertical offset of notification windows from the edge of the display in pixels.

+Note that in order to apply changes to these values, you will have to restart Skype.

 ## Who did it?